FAQs on Tickets

 Why can't I find the merge option for tickets?

-Why are my tickets' timestamps showing incorrect time?
+Why are the timestamps in the tickets showing an incorrect time?

 To modify the time zone: